 Prevention of leech bites includes avoiding leech infested areas and wearing clothing that covers the lower extremities.
 If swimming in a potential leech-infested pond, wear tight-fitting swimwear.
 Insect repellents such as N, N-diethyl-meta-toluamide or N, N-diethyl phenylacetamide have also been suggested.

-The management of leech bites is with a multidisciplinary team that includes an emergency department physician, nurse practitioner, primary care provider, and an infectious disease consultant.
+The management of leech bites is with an interprofessional team that includes an emergency department physician, nurse practitioner, primary care provider, and an infectious disease consultant.
 There are many methods of removing leeches and overall the outcomes are excellent.

 However, leeches are known to carry a variety of viruses and bacteria that may cause a systemic infection.
 The decision to treat the patient with antibiotics requires good clinical judgment.
 The key is to educate travelers on how to prevent leech bites.
 This may be done by wearing appropriate clothing while in the water and using insect repellants.